statecharts/statecharts.github.io/_glossary/guard.md

 }
 ```

-The guard function is provided with the "extended state" as its first argument, the event object as the second argument, and the "current state" expressed as a state value as the third argument.
+The guard function is provided with the "context" (or "extended state") as its first argument, the event object as the second argument, and the "current state" expressed as a state value as the third argument.

 "In guards" are supported declaratively: